solvaholic/micropython/README.md

 **scan-n-show.ino** scans for WiFi networks and displays them on the OLED display.
 It also logs the scan results to the serial console.

+### ble_server.ino

+**ble_server.ino** hosts a BLE server that advertises an attribute with a read/write characteristic.
+Use nRF Connect or similar app to connect, read, and write to the characteristic.

 ## Resources

 - [Heltec ESP32 Documentation](https://docs.heltec.org)